-The good news is that through the assistance of Bateman, Graham & Fitzpatrick, Chartered Accountants, a sizeable percentage of these winnings may be recovered if you file a tax return asking the IRS to take your gambling losses into account.
+The good news is that through the assistance of Bateman, Graham & Fitzpatrick, Chartered Professional Accountants, a sizeable percentage of these winnings may be recovered if you file a tax return asking the IRS to take your gambling losses into account.

 A 30% withholding tax is automatically deducted from gaming jackpots larger than $1,200 before being paid out to the winner.
 This tax is mandatory and is regulated by the IRS.
 However, in many cases, this tax can be recovered if you choose to file a U.S. tax return.

 Gather all pertinent information

 Following your win, the casino will have issued you an IRS Form 1042-S detailing the tax that was withheld.
 If you no longer have this form, it may be possible to contact the casino for another copy.

 You will need to provide as much proof as possible of your gaming activities within the year of your win.
 For this reason, it is important to keep accurate records of both wins and losses.
 If you are attempting to deduct your losses, you will need to produce receipts, statements or other records to indicate these amounts if requested by the IRS.

 If you have a members or players card from the casino, you may be able to obtain a detailed record of your gaming activity from the casino.